Long-tailed paradise whydah

 The long-tailed paradise whydah or eastern paradise whydah (Vidua paradisaea) is from the family Viduidae of the order Passeriformes.
 They are small passerines with short, stubby bills found across Sub-Saharan Africa.
-They are mostly granivorous and feed on seeds that have ripen and fall on the ground.
+They are mostly granivorous and feed on seeds that have ripened and fallen on the ground.
 The ability to distinguish between males and females is quite difficult unless it is breeding season.
 During this time, the males molt into breeding plumage where they have one distinctive feature which is their long tail.
 It can grow up to three times longer than its own body or even more.
 Usually, the whydahs look like ordinary sparrows with short tails during the non-breeding season.
 In addition, hybridization can occur with these paradise whydahs.
 Males are able to mimic songs where females can use that to discover their mate.
 However, there are some cases where females don't use songs to choose their mate but they use either male characteristics like plumages or they can have a shortage of options with song mimicry.
 Paradise whydahs are brood parasites.
 They won't destroy the eggs that are originally there but will lay their own eggs in other songbirds nest.
 Overall, these whydahs are considered least concerned based on the IUCN Red List of threatened species.